Cale/open-hamclock-backend/README.md

 Open-source, self-hostable backend replacement for HamClock — restoring live propagation data, maps, and feeds.

 What's a backend?
 It is how HamClock got all of its data.
-Without a separare backend, all HamClock's will cease to function by June 2026.
+Without a separate backend, all HamClock's will cease to function by June 2026.

 Drop-in compatible with existing HamClock's — no firmware changes required.